 TaylorMade’s sophisticated and accomplished Stealth 2 HD offers maximum slice correction with far-reaching distance.
 The ball comes off the driver’s face with a high launch that boosts overall carry distance.

-I loved how powerful the driver feels through impact without creating the side spin that kills my overall yardage.
+We loved how powerful the driver feels through impact without creating the side spin that kills our overall yardage.
 The forgiving hitting area provides over 10 yards of correction, a drastic improvement for most high handicappers and beginners wanting to hit the ball straighter.

 Although the price tag is steep, the TaylorMade Stealth 2 HD’s ability to extend distance and improve accuracy certainly helps its intended audience.
 If you are looking for a driver that can elevate your game immediately, the TaylorMade Stealth 2 HD remains one of the very best on the market.